primatejs/primate/README.md

 export default class User extends Domain {
   static fields = {
-    // a user's name must be a string and unique across the user collection
+    // a user's name is a string unique across the user collection
     name: [String, "unique"],
-    // a user's age must be a positive integer
+    // a user's age is a positive integer
     age: [Number, "integer", "positive"],
-    // a user's house must have the foreign id of a house record and no two
+    // a user's house has the foreign id of a house record and no two
     // users may have the same house
     house_id: [House, "unique"],
   };